 Read More – Making of Dholaks in Amroha

 After they are joined, some embellishment work may be done on them, including any cutting work.
-Finally, they reach the colorful Bohran Gully of Firozabad, where they are sold in wholesale.
+Finally, they reach the colorful Bohran Gully of Firozabad, where they are sold wholesale.

 You see carts full of bangles, usually in one single color moving amidst the crowds.

-Packing of delicate glass bangles is an art in itself.
+The packing of delicate glass bangles is an art in itself.
 To see them stuck together with a small incline in a way that they would not break is a pleasant surprise.
 The speed with which young men pack them is amazing.
 Do watch them pack these bangles towards the end of this video.

 Though the city is relatively new, the tradition of making glass bangles and bottles from recycled glass is very old in this region.